d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 add(1)(2)
 ```

-## Losing a transformation rule!
+## Lost in transformation!

-Each function in the same scope has:
+Each function previously defined in the same scope has:
 - the same name i.e. `add`
 - and the same signature i.e. `Int -> Int -> Int`

-Only argument names are differents.
-Based on these definition what can we learn
+Therefor only argument names are differents.
+Based on these definition what can we learn and what can we do when
-and what can we do when we want to deal with &eta;-conversion?
+we want to deal with &eta;-conversion?

 As mentioned in the introduction the &eta;-conversion stated &lambda;x.(f x) &longleftrightarrow;<sub>&eta;</sub> f whenever x does not appear free in f.
 This can be separated in two transformation rules:
 - &eta;-expansion stated f &longrightarrow;<sub>&eta;</sub> &lambda;x.(f x)
 - &eta;-reduction stated &lambda;x.(f x) &longrightarrow;<sub>&eta;</sub> f

-### The &eta;-expansion
+### Applying the &eta;-expansion

 In Swift the &eta;-expansion is verified since functions can be naturally referenced in the langage.